takagi/lake/README.md

 ### Directory

-    DIRECTORY directory-name
+    DIRECTORY directory-name [description]

-`directory` task represents a task that ensures a directory with name of `directory-name` exists. `directory` task does not depend on other tasks.
+`directory` task represents a task that ensures a directory with name of `directory-name` exists. `description` is a doc string. `directory` task does not depend on other tasks.

     $ cat Lakefile
     ...